Testing standards and style guidelines

 Learn about the different testing levels, and how to decide at what level your changes should be tested.

-Everything you should know about how to write good tests: RSpec, FactoryBot, system tests, parameterized tests etc.
+Everything you should know about how to write good tests: Test Design, RSpec, FactoryBot, system tests, parameterized tests etc.

 Everything you should know about how to write good Frontend tests: Karma, testing promises, stubbing etc.